homanchou/xr/book/build-your-own-webvr-site.md

 ## Securing the WebSocket

 At this point we've proven that we can send messages back and forth from one browser to another.
 We've sort of played it fast and loose so let's go back and tidy a few things up.
 Phoenix provides a way of doing authentication in the `UserSocket`.
 You may have noticed code snippets in the code generated in `user_socket.js` that tells us what to add.
 The basic idea is that our backend will send a bit of encrypted data to the front-end such as the user's id.
-And when we connect to the socket from the front-end we'll send that encrypted data back to the server.
-In the `UserSocket` module we'll then unencrypt the data, retrieving the user_id and sticking it into the socket so that it's available in the `RoomChannel`.
-But first we'll need a user_id.
+And when we connect to the socket from the front-end we'll send that encrypted data back to the server for verification.
+Any party that attempts to connect to our socket without providing the user token will not be able to join our room channel.
+In the `UserSocket` module we'll unencrypt the user token, retrieving the user_id and add it into the socket so that it's available in the `RoomChannel`.
+That's a lot to take in.

+First we'll need a user_id.

 ### Creating a unique id per visitor